unum-cloud/NetworkXum/README.md

-# PyWrappedDBs
+# PyStorage

-A library (and set of benchmarks) of DB wrappers, which hide their unique interfaces behind simple-to-use purpose-specific wrappers for:
+A library (and a set of benchmarks) of DB wrappers, which hide their unique interfaces behind simple-to-use purpose-specific wrappers for:

-* Graphs (Networks),
+* Graphs (Networks) - modeled after NetworkX interface,
-* Textual Documents,
+* Textual Documents - modeled after ElasticSearch interface.
-* Time Series.

 The intention of this project was to find the best storage layer for [Unum](https://unum.xyz) neuro-symbolic AI models, so we compared all kinds of DBs: SQL & NoSQL, distributed & single-node, embedded databases & full scale servers.
 This library was tested with following backends: